I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb.md

 } IRB, *PIRB;
 ````

-## -struct-fields
+## Members

-### -field FunctionNumber
+            `BusReserved`

-Determines the type of request.
-Each request type is documented under the value of <b>FunctionNumber</b> in <a href="https://msdn.microsoft.com/library/windows/hardware/ff537211">IEEE 1394 Bus I/O Requests</a>.
+            Reserved.

-### -field Flags
+            `Flags`

             Reserved.
 Drivers must set this member to zero with one exception.
 When making a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537647">REQUEST_ISOCH_ALLOCATE_BANDWIDTH</a> request, the caller can set the IRB_FLAG_ALLOW_REMOTE_FREE flag in <b>Flags</b> to indicate that the system should free the bandwidth handle memory pointed to be <b>IsochAllocateBandwidth.hBandwidth</b>.
 If caller does not set this flag, then caller will have to free the bandwidth handle.

-### -field BusReserved
+            `FunctionNumber`

-Reserved.
+            Determines the type of request.
+Each request type is documented under the value of <b>FunctionNumber</b> in <a href="https://msdn.microsoft.com/library/windows/hardware/ff537211">IEEE 1394 Bus I/O Requests</a>.

-### -field PortReserved
+            `PortReserved`

             Reserved.

-### -field u
+            `u`

             Specifies a union of structures, one for each value of <b>FunctionNumber</b>.
 The applicable submembers of <b>u</b> for each request are described with each request type in <a href="https://msdn.microsoft.com/library/windows/hardware/ff537211">IEEE 1394 Bus I/O Requests</a>.

 <table>
 <tr>